iceamdeveloper/iceam/wp-content/plugins/events-calendar-pro/readme.txt

 * Feature - Add upgrade path for new Week, Photo, and Map views making it opt-in for any existing users.
 * Feature - New templating engine to power the new Views.
 [See More](http://m.tri.be/1aid)
 * Feature - Views initialization and instance includes more filters and actions to allow improved extensibility and customization.
 (See all filters below)
-* Feature - Views manager and bootstraping classes were created to allow more control over where and when views will be initialized.
+* Feature - Views manager and bootstrapping classes were created to allow more control over where and when views will be initialized.
 (See filters related to those below)
 * Feature - Reduced maintenance burden of customizations by leveraging atomic templates for the new views.
 (See list of files now available below)
-* Feature - CSS uses a Block Element Modifier (BEM) methodology to improve reusablility of components.
+* Feature - CSS uses a Block Element Modifier (BEM) methodology to improve reusability of components.
 [See More](http://m.tri.be/1aib)
 * Feature - New Views share one JavaScript Manager, which contains multiple jQuery actions and customization points.
 * Feature - View navigation relies on the WP Rest API, improving reliability and caching opportunities.
 * Feature - Event permalinks are now more consistent across navigation using `WP_Rewrite` to map params to their matching URL, which improves SEO.